-In 2019, there were not any new documentations for the clay raw materials for lightweight aggregate production approved, therefore the resources did not change.
+In 2020, there were not any new documentation for the clay raw materials for lightweight aggregate production approved.

 Deposits of clay raw materials for the lightweight aggregate production (together with building ceramics raw materials) are presented on the map.

-The economic resources as of the end of 2019 were equal 2.287 million m3 (about 4.574 million tonnes).
+The economic resources as of the end of 2020 were equal 2.174 million m3 (about 4.348 million tonnes).
 The economic resources are currently documented within the mining areas for the exploited deposit Gniew II and for the abandonded Budy Mszczonowskie deposit.
-The exploitation within the area of Gniew II deposit was carried out both within the economic resources and within the sub-economic resources (the resources drops amounted to 0.093 million m3 and 0.016 million m3, respectively).

 The prognostic resources (category D) of the raw materials for the keramsite production within 5 areas were assessed at 38.081 million m3*.
 In turn, the prognostic resources for the agloporit production were assessed at 12,138 million m3 within 4 prognostic areas.
 There were also the prospective areas (category D2) identified.